alexanderlarsen/Saneject/README.md

 - **No runtime reflection:** Everything is injected and serialized in the editor.
 At runtime, it's just Unity's own data.
 - **Proxy resolution:** Proxies resolve their targets once, then cache them for minimal overhead.
-- **Zero startup cost:** No container initialization, no additional lifecycles, no reflection or allocations during play.
+- **Zero startup cost:** No container initialization, no additional lifecycles, no reflection, or allocations during play.

 ### Editor UX & tooling